 - second-degree robbery.

-Per California Penal Code 211, robbery itself is the felonious taking of personal property that is in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.6
+Per California Penal Code 211, robbery itself is the felonious taking of personal property that is in the possession of another, from their person or immediate presence, and against their will, accomplished by means of force or fear.6

-Defendants have the right to contest charges under California’s robbery laws with legal defenses.
-Three common defenses include accused people showing that they:
+You have the right to contest charges under California’s robbery laws with legal defenses.
+Three common defenses include showing that you:

 - were arrested because of a mistaken identity.